-Beth lives in West Hartford with her wife, Tracey Wilson.
+Beth lives in West Hartford with her wife, Tracy Wilson.
 In 2008, they were the first gay couple to be married in Connecticut.
-Beth grew up in Greenwich, Connecticut and has five sisters, one brother and 24 nieces and nephews.
+They have five children.
+Beth grew up in Greenwich and has five sisters, one brother and 24 nieces and nephews.
 She and her family enjoy tennis, skiing, the beach and entertaining friends and family.

 Legislative Office Building